|

 film then spins from its optimism and cheerfulness it exhibited in the

-into a full fledged revenge-action picture, with Frank Castle studying his
+first act and into a full fledged revenge-action picture, with Castle studying his

 prey’s every move and concocting ingenious methods to exact his vengeance.
 Castle does not just walk up to his enemies and point a gun a